LEARN MORE

-Pumped storage hydropower (PSH) is one of the most-common and well-established types of energy storage technologies and currently accounts for 93% of all utility-scale energy storage capacity in the United States.
+Pumped storage hydropower (PSH) is one of the most-common and well-established types of energy storage technologies.
+It currently accounts for 96% of all utility-scale energy storage capacity in the United States.
 PSH facilities store and generate electricity by moving water between two reservoirs at different elevations.
-Vital to grid reliability, today, the U.S. pumped storage hydropower fleet includes about 22 gigawatts of electricity-generating capacity and 550 gigawatt-hours of energy storage with facilities in every region of the country.
+This energy storage is vital to grid reliability.
+Today, the U.S. pumped storage hydropower fleet includes about 22 gigawatts of electricity-generating capacity and 550 gigawatt-hours of energy storage with facilities in every region of the country.

 Hydropower News